unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/login-with-popup.md

 ---
-description: >-
+title: 5 Minute Guide for Login with Unstoppable with Popup
-  This integration guide is intended for a generic @uauth/js, no Ethereum provider, with callback, and with the popup feature.
+description: This integration guide is intended for a generic @uauth/js, no Ethereum provider, with callback, and with the popup feature.
 ---

 # 5 Minute Guide: Login with Unstoppable with Popup